zhansingsong/create-fes/README_EN.md

 ![logo](./media/logo.png)

 Set up a modern multiple-page app by running one command. inspired by [create-react-app](https://github.com/facebook/create-react-app).

-**Fes** is build with webpack-4 and koa-2, which is fast、lightweight、powerful and easy to use.
+**Fes**(front end scaffold), pronunciation: /fes/.
+It is build with webpack4 and koa2, which is fast、lightweight、powerful and easy to use.

 [中文文档](./README.md)